At Deutsche Boerse, time and support dwindle for CEO Kengeter

-FRANKFURT (Reuters) - Support for Deutsche Boerse (DB1Gn.DE) CEO Carsten Kengeter on the exchange group’s supervisory board is weakening as investigations into insider trading allegations drag on, according to a person with knowledge of the matter.
+FRANKFURT, Sept 20 (Reuters) - Support for Deutsche Boerse CEO Carsten Kengeter on the exchange group’s supervisory board is weakening as investigations into insider trading allegations drag on, according to a person with knowledge of the matter.

 Last week, Kengeter won a reprieve when the board of the German company agreed to pay a hefty fine for its role in a disputed share purchase by Kengeter to try to end investigations by the Frankfurt prosecutor.